marodrig/messaging-service/README.md

 You know how pip and virtualenv are basic tools for Python development?
 Wouldn't it be nice if we had something that merged both? pipenv is the answer.

-The best way to install pipenv on OSX you can use homebrew:
+The best way to install pipenv on OSX is to use homebrew:

 > $ brew install pipenv